Flexpa Link

 Explain what data your app collects from their account, and why it's needed.

-#Present Flexpa as the default
+#Present as default

 Rather than presenting Flexpa and manual flows as equal alternatives, encourage your customers to use Flexpa through the size, positioning, and color of the Flexpa Link entry point.